Dome-shape brush with soft bristles that clean easily. Has a handle made from bamboo. Great for use with liquid foundation. Is vegan and cruelty-free.

 Some users find the heads to be too large for smaller areas of the face.

 Dense bristles allow you to pick up just the right amount of cream product.
 Slender shape allows you to contour with ease.
 Synthetic bristles are extremely soft on the skin.
-Handle fits in the hand comfortably for flawless application.
-Can also be used to apply bronzer to the body.
+Handle fits in the hand comfortably.
+Can also be used to apply bronzer.

 Not ideal for those who prefer a more defined or precise application of bronzer or contour.